6 causes of panic attacks — and expert tools for how to cope

 How can your GP help?

 ‘If you experience panic attacks, consult a healthcare professional as soon as possible,’ says Härdfeldt.
 ‘Your doctor can refer you to a specialist.
 It’s usually possible to treat panic attacks in about 2 to 3 months.’
-A GP may also carry out tests to rule out any underlying medical conditions that could be causing your symptoms.
+A GP may also carry out tests to rule out any underlying medical conditions that could be causing panic attacks.

 Talking and psychological therapies, such as CBT, are the main treatment for panic disorder.
 These can help you change your behaviour so that you find it easier to remain calm during an attack.
 In some cases, it might be helpful to prescribe medication.